LauraLouu/cartosquad/Tools/webdev.md

 SimpleMappr is an RESTful API to render **free** raster maps suitable for reproduction and publications.

 ![#d9e8d9](https://placehold.it/12/d9e8d9/000000?text=+) [Mangomap](https://mangomap.com/)
-Mango is a plattform to visualize and provide easy access to geospatial data in a WebGIS interfaces.
+Mango is a to visualize and provide easy access to geospatial data in a WebGIS interfaces.

 ![#7ab079](https://placehold.it/12/7ab079/000000?text=+) [Click2Map](https://www.click2map.com/)
 Click2Map is yet another platform to create custim map applications for web and mobile.